jimr/py-projectmill/README.rst

 ============

 Install from source with ``pip install -e .`` or ``python setup.py install``, or direct from the cheese shop with ``pip install py-projectmill``.
-If you're using Python 2.6, 3.0, or 3.1, you will need to ``pip install -r requirements-X.Y.txt`` (2.6 / 3.0 / 3.1 don't include ``argparse``, which is required).
+If you're using Python 2.5, 2.6, 3.0, or 3.1, you will need to ``pip install -r requirements-X.Y.txt`` (they don't include ``argparse``, which is required, and 2.5 needs ``simplejson``).

-Tests pass with all versions from 2.5 - 3.3, so it ought to work for just about everyone.
+Tests pass with all versions from 2.5 - 3.3 and pypy-1.9, so it ought to work for just about everyone.

 Configuration
 =============